pboin/cancer_notebook/nutrition.md

 ### Keto

+- Short and direct talk from Seyfried on keto and glutamine.
+Only 7 mins.
+[The Two Fuels Cancer Needs to Survive—And How to Cut Them Off](https://www.youtube.com/watch?v=HZZxYRmU8-k)

 - [The glucose ketone index calculator: a simple tool to monitor therapeutic efficacy for metabolic management of brain cancer](https://doi.org/10.1186/s12986-015-0009-2)
   - Meidenbauer JJ, Mukherjee P, Seyfried TN.
 The glucose ketone index calculator: a simple tool to monitor therapeutic efficacy for metabolic management of brain cancer.
 Nutr Metab (Lond).
 2015 Mar 11;12:12. doi: 10.1186/s12986-015-0009-2.
 PMID: 25798181; PMCID: PMC4367849.